Keyboard shortcuts

 And that’s it.
 The list of harnesses is defined automatically at compile time and can be obtained by calling the mdnt_harnesses::harnesses function.
 The extractor uses that function for selecting what harnesses need to be extracted.

 The macros do a lot of heavy lifting in converting this form to how the harnesses look internally.
 The #[entry("...")] macro registers the function in the list of harnesses.
-This registration is accomplised with mdnt_extractor_core::entry! and in some cases is actually better to use this macro instead of #[entry].
-For example, a harness that is parametrized by a constant parameter for selecting the size of some arrays.
+This registration is actually accomplised with mdnt_extractor_core::entry! and in some cases is actually better to use this macro instead of #[entry].
+For example, when a harness is parametrized by a constant parameter for selecting the size of some arrays.

 entry!("bar/example_10/foo/native", example::<10>);